The Wife of Bath's Tale: Adaptations

 In the 15th-century poem The Wedding of Sir Gawain and Dame Ragnelle, Arthur's nephew Gawain goes on a nearly identical quest to discover what women truly want, after he errs in a land dispute.
 It is theorized that the author of the Wedding had consulted, and was responding to and elaborating on, Chaucer's "Wife of Bath's Tale."

 Pier Paolo Pasolini adapted the prologue of this tale in his film The Canterbury Tales (1972).
 Laura Betti plays the wife of Bath and Tom Baker plays her fifth husband.

+Patience Agbabi's poetry collection Telling Tales (2014) retells The Canterbury Tales from the perspective of 21st-century characters, including the Wife of Bath as Mrs Alice Ebi Bafa, a Nigerian woman.

 Zadie Smith adapted and updated the prologue and story for the Kiln Theatre in Kilburn in 2019 as The Wife of Willesden, a play which ran from November 2021 to January 2022.

+Joanna Quinn animated the story as a segment of The Canterbury Tales (1998-2000), a television adaptation of nine tales animated within a stop motion framing sequence.

 The Wife of Bath's Prologue has been adapted by Karen Brooks as The Good Wife of Bath (2021) and by Chaucer scholar Marion Turner as The Wife of Bath: A Biography (2023).